What can acupuncture treat?

 What is a visit like?

 For your first visit, you will be asked questions about your health history and current condition that you are seeking treatment for.
 At follow-up visits you will be asked about changes since the last time you were in.
 Your acupuncturist may feel your pulses and look at your tongue, as well as palpate areas of complaint in order to make a differential diagnosis of your condition.
 Then you will be asked to lay down or sit for your treatment, you may be asked to disrobe to access parts of your body.
 All treatments are in private rooms, gowns and towels are provided for modesty.
-Single use sterile needles will be inserted in various parts of the body and retained for 15 to 45 minutes depending on the condtion being treated.
-Other modalities such as cupping, gua sha, massage, or herbal supplements may also be discussed and/or used during your treatment.
+Single use sterile needles will be inserted in various parts of the body and retained for 15 to 45 minutes depending on the condition being treated.
+Other modalities such as cupping, gua sha, massage, or nutritional / herbal supplements may also be discussed and/or used during your treatment.
 Your acupuncturist will also discuss a treatment plan and tell you how often you need to be seen and for how long.
 Plan on treatments lasting about 1 hour and be sure to have something to eat before receiving acupuncture.

 What should I expect after my treatment?